LIBRARY HONORS BEAVERTON MAN

 Published: The Oregonian, Washington County Weekly, Neighborhood Round-up, August 9, 2007

-Beaverton resident Wayne Hess was recently honored by having a library named after him.
+library honors Beaverton man resident Wayne Hess was recently honored by having a library named after him.
 A new electronic library is the latest addition to the La Pedrera School in Guatemala.

 Hess, a retired CPA, was largely responsible, through the help of several generous donors and his own tireless efforts, for equipping the school with more than 18 computers, and the over $4,000 needed to build an additional story on the existing structure.